 Look at a Heroku tutorial online.
 It will walk you through the details in no time and gives you a very good idea how things work.

 Do the getting started part.
 App development is the same as usual.
 Focus on your business logic, integrate the Add-ons (if you use a database Add-on you still must write code to store it there).
 Working in a team you can use a cloud based git repository such as GitHub.
 You can even connect Heroku with your GitHub repository and automatically deploy new commits on your HerokuApp.
 It’s as simple as that.

-During the Hackathon you can always as the guys from logicline (green hoodies) to help you with Heroku specific question.
+During the Hackathon you can always as the guys from logicline (red hoodies) to help you with Heroku specific question.
 We are happy to support!